megvii-model/MetaPruning/README.md

 This is the pytorch implementation of our paper "MetaPruning: Meta Learning for Automatic Neural Network Channel Pruning", https://arxiv.org/abs/1903.10258, published in ICCV 2019.

-Traditional pruning decide prune which channel in each layer and pay human effort in setting the pruning ratio of each layer.
-MetaPruning automatically search for the best pruning ratio of each layer (i.e., number of channels in each layer).
+Traditional pruning decides pruning which channel in each layer and pays human effort in setting the pruning ratio of each layer.
+MetaPruning can automatically search for the best pruning ratio of each layer (i.e., number of channels in each layer).

 MetaPruning contains two steps:
 1. train a meta-net (PruningNet), to provide reliable weights for all the possible combinations of channel numbers in each layer (Pruned Net structures).